NVIDIA/aistore/docs/_posts/2024-09-26-resilient-streaming-with-object-file.md

 ## Background

-The basic `object.get()` function in the AIS SDK returns an `ObjectReader`, which enables efficient streaming of data by providing an iterator that fetches data in chunks (using the [requests library's stream option](https://requests.readthedocs.io/en/latest/user/advanced/#body-content-workflow)).
-However, it doesn’t account for network interruptions, such as unexpected stream closures or timeouts.
+The basic `object.get_reader()` function in the AIS SDK returns an `ObjectReader`, which enables efficient streaming of data by providing an iterator that fetches data in chunks (using the [requests library's stream option](https://requests.readthedocs.io/en/latest/user/advanced/#body-content-workflow)).
+However, it doesn't account for network interruptions, such as unexpected stream closures or timeouts.
 In the case of a failure, the entire stream may need to be manually restarted, resulting in major inefficiencies and redundant data transfer.

 `ObjectFile` addresses this problem by wrapping `ObjectReader` with a file-like interface that incorporates buffer management and logic to handle unexpected interruptions to the object stream.
 By resuming streams from the exact byte where an interruption occurred, `ObjectFile` eliminates the need to re-fetch previously read data, ensuring uninterrupted data access even in unstable network conditions.